 Such generalizing is a crucial element for introducing variables.
 Once students see that an ‘in-out machine’ multiplies by 3 and adds 7, it’s a small step to think of the input as ‘x’ and the output as ‘y.’

-Engage Your Students with Patterns and Functions
+Make Math Engaging with Patterns and Functions